Are you a First Time Home Buyer with questions?

 A 620 credit score or higher is required to qualify as set forth by Fannie Mae and Freddie Mac.
 Higher credit scores could be required up to 680 if going for the 3% down payment option.
 The credit score requirements continue to change so make sure you call us to review your situation.

-- Down Payment – The down payment requirements for a conventional loan is 3% for many first time home buyers.
+- Down Payment – The down payment requirement for a conventional loan is 3% for many first-time home buyers.

 - Private Mortgage Insurance– Any loan that does not have a 20% down payment will require PMI – private mortgage insurance.
 This is a monthly fee paid to the lender.
 Once your loan is paid to 80% of the purchase price this extra monthly fee can be eliminated.

-For more information about FHA loans, their benefits and loan options and how it may apply to you, please contact us direct at 281-627-4222 or submit the quick quote form on this page.
+For more information about FHA loans, their benefits and loan options and how it may apply to you, please contact us direct or submit the quick quote form on this page.